tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

       _ -> Nothing
 ```

-That definition should not be too difficult to understand.
-We apply the parser and if it succeeds (returns a `Just`) we apply the function `f` to the `result`.
+That definition may be difficult to understand, on first look, but we take apply the parser `p` and apply the function `f` to the result of the parsing, i.e., we apply the parser `p` and if it succeeds (returns a `Just`) we apply the function `f` to the `result`.

 However, we can take advantage of the fact that the `Tuple` returned by the parse function is also an instance of `Functor` to make the definition more succinct.
 That is, we are applying the function `f` to the second item of a tuple -- that is exactly what the `fmap` for the `Functor` instance of a `Tuple` does!
 So we can rewrite to use the `Tuple` `fmap`, or rather its alias `(<$>)`: